sinequa/sba-angular/docs/getting-started.md

 When the customization is complete, it can be exported as a standalone application that can be [deployed](guides/4-deployment.html) independently on Sinequa.

-Vanilla Builder is also a good way to discover and try out a wide range of components available in the SBA Framework, without having to study the documentation and API.
+Vanilla Builder is also a good way to discover and try out a wide range of components available in the SBA Framework without having to study the documentation and API.

 ### Pre-packaged applications